AndreaLolli2912/Data-Mining-and-Knowledge-Extraction/README.md

-# Final Project: Data Mining and Data Warehouses
+# Final Project: Data Mining and Knowledge Extraction

 ## Project Description

-This final project for the course "Data Mining and Data Warehouses" comprised three main assignments, each focusing on different aspects of data management and analysis.
+This final project for the course "Data Mining and Knowledge Extraction" comprised three main assignments, each focusing on different aspects of data management and analysis.
 The projects involved designing a relational database, writing complex SQL queries, and creating a data warehouse schema to support analytical operations.

 ### Project 1: Relational Database Design for the National Library
 - **Objective:** Design a relational database for the National Library to efficiently manage and organize vast amounts of information related to books, authors, customers, employees, and transactions.